-Places to visit to learn about birds including sanctuarys for birds of prey as well as many other conservation sites.
+Places to visit to learn about birds, including sanctuaries for birds of prey and many other conservation sites.

-The centre is ever-changing as new species arrive and leave throughout the seasons.
-Some of the highlights of visiting are;
+The centre is ever changing as new species arrive and leave throughout the seasons.
+Some highlights of visiting are;

 - Common cranes settle down to nest in March